 The small Ilot Oiseaux is a sandbank within a semi-enclosed coral reef located in the Mahebourg bay as well.
 The lagoon between it and Ilot Flamants is considered valuable for conservation.

-As the name suggests, Pigeon Rock is simply a huge rock that immerses out of the sea.
-This interesting feature is actually a volcanic plug which occurs when magma solidifies inside a vent of an active volcano.
+As the name suggests, Pigeon Rock is simply a huge rock that immerses from the sea.
+This interesting feature is actually a volcanic plug.
+It is the result of magma solidifying inside the vent of an active volcano.

 Rocher aux Oiseaux is also a massive rock that juts out of the sea.
 It is very dangerous to land on the islet because of its particular pitted limestone nature.
 Moreover, violent waves constantly break on the pitted rocks making ventures on the grounds quite dangerous.

 Basically, this small islet off the north coast of Mauritius stayed free from rodents resulting in little impact on its ecosystem.
-Still though, in the past goats and rabbits were introduced on the islet and they damaged some of the native biodiversity.
+Still though, at some point in time, people introduced goats and rabbits that thus damaged some of the native biodiversity.

-To date, at least 10 threatened native plant species are found on Round Island including the Vacoas (Pandanus vandemeerschii) and the Palmiste bouteille (Hyophorbe lagenicaulis).
+To date, at least 10 threatened native plant species exist on Round Island including the Vacoas (Pandanus vandemeerschii) and the Palmiste bouteille (Hyophorbe lagenicaulis).
 Also, two species of skinks, two species of geckos and two boa snakes inhabit the islet.

 Located in the north of Mauritius, Gunners Quoin is a small islet that has an interesting whale shape.
 Many native plant species grow there such as the Mazambron marron (Lomatophyllum tomentorii) and the Acacia indigene (Gagnebina pterocarpa).
 Some small palm savannah pockets also exist.

 Gabriel Island is a small islet in the north of Mauritius and is a common cruise destination for its beautiful marine life and calm beaches.
 It is mostly covered by coastal dune vegetation and is the only place where the Baume de l’ile Plate (Psiadia argute) grows.

 Shearwaters nest on the islet and several seabirds also visit it though there are no permanent bird residents.
-The native green-backed Heron and the Whimbrel also frequently fly around the islet.
-Also, 29 vascular plant species have been identified on Ilot Mariannes including the Veloutier blanc (Argusia argentea), a dwarfed Veloutier vert (Scaevola taccada) and the Bois matelot.
+The native green-backed Heron and the Whimbrel also frequently fly around it.
+To date, 29 vascular plant species have been identified on Ilot Mariannes.
+This includes the Veloutier blanc (Argusia argentea), a dwarfed Veloutier vert (Scaevola taccada) and the Bois matelot.